Skip to main content

 Normalize a value or collection of values for consistent processing.

-Handles primitives, dates, and column-like objects.
+Handles primitives, dates, Decimal, and column-like objects.
 Lists, tuples, and sets are recursively normalized with type preserved.

 Arguments: